 Big If True, OU Student Media, Griffin Communications, KOSU, KFOR, The Oklahoman, Oklahoma Watch, KGOU, StateImpact Oklahoma, Curbside Chronicle, Tulsa World, Oklahoma Eagle, Oklahoma City Free Press, The Luther Register, NonDoc, CNHI, Telemundo Oklahoma, The Frontier, VNN, and Lawton Constitution.

-The OMC partners have developed a set of topic ideas, within the overall education scope, for initial investigation and reporting, including:
+The OMC partners developed a 2020 set of topic ideas, within the overall education scope, for initial investigation and reporting, including:

 ● Technology and the digital divide